Vacharaesorn Vivacharawongse: 2023–2025 returns to Thailand

 On 6 August 2023, Vacharaesorn returned to Thailand after 27 years of exile on an unannounced visit, arriving in Bangkok at Suvarnabhumi airport.
 On 10 August, he visited several sites around Bangkok, as well as paying tribute to his ancestor Nangklao.
 The arrival of his younger brother on 12 August, Chakriwat Vivacharawongse, caused him to postpone his departure back to the United States scheduled for 13 August.
 Together with his brother, they visited Phra Nakhon Si Ayuthaya province on 12 August and Siriraj Hospital in Bangkok on 13 August.
 They also visited Ariyavongsagatanana, the Supreme Patriarch of Thailand at Wat Ratchabophit.

 He returned again back to Thailand in 2023 on 4 December to mark Father's Day.
 In Thailand, Father's Day is marked on 5 December to honour the birthday of his grandfather Bhumibol Adulyadej, and Vacharaesorn paid respect to him in Bangkok.
 Vacharaesorn had also received his first Thai identification card and applied for a Thai passport.
 On 16 December, he participated in a mangrove reforestration project in Samut Songkhram province.
 He left Thailand on 19 December.

 On 6 March 2024, he returned to Thailand for the third time in seven months as a Thai citizen with a Thai passport.
 On 12 March, he made a visit to the Kanchanaburi Provincial Deaf School.
 He has also made visits to Siam Paragon, and locations in Chiang Mai, Kanchanaburi, Khon Kaen, Nakhon Phanom, Nakhon Sawan and Nonthaburi provinces.
 For his 2024 visit, he has said that he plans to stay in Thailand until after Songkran.

 In an interview with the Bangkok Post on 21 March, which was the first media outlet he visited in Thailand, Vacharaesorn said that he wished to permanently reside in Thailand.
 When asked by the Bangkok Post on if his return visits had a purpose, he said, "I only wanted to return to my homeland.
 This is the feeling of a person who left over 27 years ago."

 Vacharaesorn was ordained as a Buddhist monk on 11 May 2025.
 The ordination ceremony was held on Vesak Day in Bangkok.

-On 23 June 2025, he was detained from Wat Pariwat Ratchasongkram and escorted on a flight back to the US.
+On 23 June 2025, he was detained from the Buddhist temple Wat Pariwat Ratchasongkram and escorted on a flight back to the US.
+It was reported in Time magazine that "the perception among analysts was that Vacharaesorn was striving to thread the needle as a compromise candidate for succession," although he "has steadfastly denied any desire for the throne."